 - A raised, embossed, impressed or multicolored seal of the registrar’s office.

-3. Bring proof of identity.
-A valid driver’s license (not temporary or learner’s permit), U.S. Naturalization Certificate, government issued I.D. w/photo and signature, or military I.D. w/photo and signature.
+A valid driver’s license (not temporary or learner’s permit), U.S. Naturalization Certificate, government issued I.D.

-4. You will need two passport photos.
+You will need one passport photo.
 The City Clerk’s Office can take your photo for a fee of $10 or you may bring your own photos.
 There are specific requirements for acceptable photos, please see the link on the page for Passport Photo Requirements.